VisSim

-VisSim is a visual block diagram program for simulation of dynamical systems and model-based design of embedded systems, with its own visual language.
+VisSim is a visual block diagram program for the simulation of dynamical systems and model-based design of embedded systems, with its own visual language.
 It is developed by Visual Solutions of Westford, Massachusetts.
 Visual Solutions was acquired by Altair in August 2014 and its products have been rebranded as Altair Embed as a part of Altair's Model Based Development Suite.
-With Embed, you can develop virtual prototypes of dynamic systems.
+With Embed, virtual prototypes of dynamic systems can be developed.
 Models are built by sliding blocks into the work area and wiring them together with the mouse.
 Embed automatically converts the control diagrams into C-code ready to be downloaded to the target hardware.

-VisSim or now Altair Embed uses a graphical data flow paradigm to implement dynamic systems based on differential equations.
-Version 8 adds interactive UML OMG 2 compliant state chart graphs that are placed in VisSim diagrams.
-This allows the modeling of state based systems such as startup sequencing of process plants or serial protocol decoding.
+VisSim (now Altair Embed) uses a graphical data flow paradigm to implement dynamic systems, based on differential equations.
+Version 8 adds interactive UML OMG 2 compliant state chart graphs that are placed in VisSim diagrams, which allows the modelling of state based systems such as startup sequencing of process plants or serial protocol decoding.

 Applications

-VisSim/Altair Embed is used in control system design and digital signal processing for multidomain simulation and design.
-It includes blocks for arithmetic, Boolean, and transcendental functions, as well as digital filters, transfer functions, numerical integration and interactive plotting.
-The most commonly modeled systems are aeronautical, biological/medical, digital power, electric motor, electrical, hydraulic, mechanical, process, thermal/HVAC and econometric.
+VisSim/Altair Embed is used in control system design and digital signal processing for multi-domain simulation and design.
+It includes blocks for arithmetic, boolean, and transcendental functions, as well as digital filters, transfer functions, numerical integration and interactive plotting.
+The most commonly modelled systems are aeronautical, biological/medical, digital power, electric motor, electrical, hydraulic, mechanical, process, thermal/HVAC and econometric.

 Distributing VisSim models

-A read-only version of the software, VisSim Viewer, is available free of charge and provides a way for people not licensed to use VisSim to run VisSim models.
+A read-only version of the software, VisSim Viewer, is available free of charge and provides a way for people who do not own a license to use VisSim to run VisSim models.
 This program is intended to allow models to be more widely shared while preserving the model in its published form.
-The viewer will execute any VisSim model, and only allows changes to block and simulation parameters to illustrate different design scenarios.
+The viewer can execute any VisSim model, and only changes to block and simulation parameters to illustrate different design scenarios, are allowed.
 Sliders and buttons may be activated if included in the model.